sriniguna/quotes-collection/readme.txt

 	* Not-so-noticable, but importantant improvements to the markup generated for the front-end.
 	* `uninstall.php` added.
 Now, when the plugin is deleted, the plugin's database table, plugin options, all will be removed... no trace left behind.
 	* The translation template file `quotes-collection.pot` updated.
 Many of the translation strings have changed.
 Many new strings added, many old strings given up.
-	* Updated the Tamil localization
+	* Updated localization in Tamil, Hebrew, Slovak, French, Ukrainian, German and Norwegian (Bokmål) languages

 * **2012-12-16: Version 1.5.9**
 	* Fix for cases where random refresh always fetches only two quotes